asneddon91/brownlow_medal_analysis/README.md

 Once the initial query structure was set up, I was able to add other player statistics to the table by mirroring the existing design and making the changes as needed for the new statistics category.
 The resulting table is available in the files as brownlow_master_comparison.csv and the final SQL query is available as brownlow_master_comparision_query.

 From this initial exploration, I was able to discover that the Brownlow medalist consistently ranks in the top 10 in disposals, clearances and contested possession statistics.
-The Brownlow medalist rank was also typically quite high in the in50 and uncontested possession stats, although with some variance, whilst rankings in some stats such as goals and tackles appeared to have very little influence on the Brownlow medalist at all.
+The Brownlow medalist rank was also typically quite high in the inside 50s and uncontested possession stats, although with some variance, whilst rankings in some stats such as goals and tackles appeared to have very little influence on the Brownlow medalist at all.

 VISUALISING THE DATA